For all graded examinations and video graded certificates, candidates may choose to perform a maximum of two free choice pieces.

 For all performance certificates (except Premiere), in addition to a minimum of two performance piece from the RSL grade book, candidates may choose to perform a maximum of three free choice pieces.

-The following will be accepted as suitable free choice pieces without prior checks:
+The following will be acceptable as free choice pieces:

 Level of Demand: